Global Public Health Bachelor of Science Degree

 - Implement disease and injury prevention measures

-A degree in global public health is a wonderful launching pad for an exciting and dynamic career in individual patient care or efforts designed to improve the health of whole populations of people.
-This degree will give you the knowledge and skills to promote health both locally and on a global scale.
+A degree in public health is a wonderful launching pad for an exciting and dynamic career in individual patient care or efforts designed to improve the health of whole populations of people.
+RIT’s public health major gives you the knowledge and skills to promote health both locally and on a global scale.

-The global public health BS is the study of health issues both locally and in communities across the globe and the actions needed to resolve these issues.
-Infused with a global perspective, this degree will empower you to understand:
+The public health BS is the study of health challenges locally and in communities across the globe, and the actions needed to resolve these issues.
+Infused with a global perspective, RIT’s public health degree empowers you to learn and understand:

-The major allows for significant customization according to your interests and aspirations, starting with your choice of two concentrations.
+The public health major allows for significant customization according to your interests and aspirations, starting with your choice of two concentrations:

 - Global Health Management: This concentration is ideal for those who are interested in future management or leadership opportunities within healthcare systems, nonprofit, or humanitarian organizations and may want a more international emphasis to their education.
 This is an excellent option for those who want to help shape future global public health and healthcare policies and practices.